thomaserlang/tbot/tbot/web/docs/docs/vars/general.md

 `{user}`

-Defaults to the user that triggered the command or the user mentioned in the first argument of the commend `!test ErlePerle`.
+Defaults to the user that triggered the command or the user mentioned in the first argument of the command `!test ErlePerle`.

 ## Channel